 He is endorsed by Schecter and has had several signature models over the years, all of which have been available as a southpaw version.

 7. Albert King

-Interestingly, he used a minor tuning which was C# G# B E G# C# but he never used the sixth string on his guitars.
+Interestingly, he used a minor tuning of C# G# B E G# C#, but he never used the sixth string on his guitars!

 8. Eric Gales

 Eric Gales is an American blues-rock guitar player.
 Aside from releasing several of his own successful solo albums, he is also a highly sought-after session musician.